ellenkolesnikova/projects/assembly/README.markdown

     nc localhost 80

-Create a txt file (e.g. `hello.txt`).
-In the same terminal as the nc command, get the txt file's contents using an HTTP GET request:
+Get the txt file's contents using an HTTP GET request, served by the server:

     GET hello.txt HTTP/1.0